rust-lang/rust-forge/profile-queries.md

 # Profiling Queries

-In an effort to support incremental compilation, the latest design of the Rust compiler consists of a _query-based_ model.
+In an effort to support _incremental compilation_, the latest design of the Rust compiler consists of a _query-based_ model.

 The details of this model are (currently) outside the scope of this